MicrosoftDocs/cpp-docs/docs/mfc/reference/cfileexception-class.md

 ```

 ### Parameters
- [in, out] *lpszError*
+*lpszError*<br/>
- Pointer to a buffer that receives an error message.
+[in, out] Pointer to a buffer that receives an error message.

- [in] *nMaxError*
+*nMaxError*<br/>
- The maximum number of characters the specified buffer can hold.
+[in] The maximum number of characters the specified buffer can hold.
 This includes the terminating null character.

- [in, out] *pnHelpContext*
+*pnHelpContext*<br/>
- Pointer to an unsigned integer that receives the help context ID.
+[in, out] Pointer to an unsigned integer that receives the help context ID.
 If `NULL`, no ID is returned.

 ### Return Value
  TRUE if the method was successful; otherwise FALSE.